USNavalResearchLaboratory/turboWAVE/docs/install-manual.rst

 Configuration
 -------------

-For manual installations, configuration is done by directly editing ``makefile``, or in case of the Intel compiler on Windows, ``win.make``.
+For manual installations, configuration is done by directly editing ``core/build/makefile``.
 Editing the ``makefile`` is usually easy.
 In most cases, you only have to adjust the constants in the input variables block, which is prominently identified by comments.

 If the ``makefile`` senses an activated conda environment, it copies the executable binary into that environment.
 Otherwise, it tries to copy the executable to an *existing* directory ``~/bin`` (``~\Scripts`` on Windows).
 OpenCL kernel files are copied to an *existing* directory ``~/Run``.
 You can change these directories by editing ``BINARY_PATH`` and ``WORK_PATH`` constants.

 Compiler Notes
 --------------

-We support several compilers for desktop turboWAVE.
-Explicit instructions are given for the following OS/compiler combinations:

-.. csv-table:: Table I. Desktop C++ Compilers.
-	:header: "Umbrella", "Compiler Command", "Operating Systems"

-	"GNU", ``g++``, "Linux, MacOS"
-	"LLVM", ``clang++``, "Linux, Windows"
-	"Intel Parallel Studio", ``icl``, "Windows"
-	"Microsoft Visual Studio", ``cl``, "Windows"

-The GNU and LLVM compilers can be freely downloaded.
-Intel and Microsoft compilers are commercial products, but typically offer free trial downloads.
-Other combinations are possible, these are merely the ones that are tested and directly supported.
+For desktop turboWAVE, it is recommended to use either GNU ``g++`` or LLVM ``clang++`` compilers.
+The Intel compiler may work, but is not being tested at present.
+Support for ``nmake`` is dropped, as of this writing.

 On HPC systems, we expect a suitable compiler to be pre-installed by the system administrators, although there may be modules to load, unload, or swap.